How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 Again, this is an aesthetic choice that can also affect how the case functions for you.
 Moreover, if you think you'll be fishing in and out of various pockets while you're traveling, a satchel with exterior compartments might make this easier.

 People often ask what is "the best this" or "best that', never stopping to realize that what might be best for one person just won't work for another.
-Overnight travel bags are the same way.
-As everyone has individual needs and wants, there is no "best overnight bag".
+Weekend travel bags and overnight bags are the same way.
+As everyone has individual needs and wants, there is no "best weekender bag".
 What's best is what's best for you.

 Like with other products, price or more specifically, how much you want or have to spend will will come into play.
 Someone might consider a $1000 weekend travel bag to be the best.
 And it might be pretty special.
 But it cannot be the best option for someone looking to spend $300.